 Although Ally Bank doesn't provide estate planning services or legal advice of any kind, we are dedicated to providing information that helps you make good financial decisions.
 And when it comes to protecting your financial legacy, it's hard to over-emphasize the importance of having a will.

-Once you've established a will, what events mean an update will need to be done?
-Here are five examples of life events that could mean that an update to your will is in order.
+Once you've established a will, what events mean an update should be done?
+Here are five examples of life events that could mean an update to your will is in order.

 1. Changes in your family.

-Families are always changing.
 Has anyone been born or passed away recently in your family?
 What about changes in marital status?
 Has there been a divorce, an adoption, or perhaps several of these types of changes?
-All of these may affect your will in some way, meaning an update will need to happen in order to adjust to the change.
+All of these may affect your will in some way, meaning you should consider an update to reflect these changes.

 2. Changes in assets.